 The criminal injuries claims process is similar to that which is followed by a personal injury lawyer processing a personal injury claim.
 If you have read any of our other accident/injury guides, a lot of the information will relate to criminal injury claims as well.
 If you need any additional information once you have read this guide, you can call our claims team on 0800 073 8801.
 One of our advisors will be happy to assist you.
 You can also contact us online through our call back form or our 24/7 live chat service.

 Select A Section:

-- A Guide To How Much Time A Criminal Injury Claim Could Take
+- Evidence For A Criminal Injury Claim

 - Types Of Criminal Injury Claims Which You Could Make

 - What Time Limits Are There For Criminal Injury Claims?

 - How Long Could A Criminal Injury Claim Payout Take?

 - Criminal Compensation Claims With A No Win No Fee Solicitor